kumahq/kuma/docs/madr/decisions/005-policy-matching.md

   - targetRef:
       kind: Service
       name: web-api
-    outboundConf: ... # conf for "web-api" outbound
+    conf: ... # conf for "web-api" outbound
 ```

 policy can select all outbounds ("backend", "web-api" and "payments"):